Under the current law, there are three types of employment status:

 Other employers may try to move towards a genuinely self-employed workforce, but this isn’t feasible for all businesses.
 For example, it is unlikely a hospitality business could allow staff to choose when they work, whether to send a substitute, or impose their own ways of working.

 Even businesses that can run with a genuinely self-employed workforce may not find it any cheaper.
 It’s likely the employer would have to sacrifice some control over the role, yet contractors’ fees may be higher than an equivalent employee’s wages because of the costs they take on and the rights they give up.
 On top of this, contractors are entitled to certain rights, including freedom from discrimination.
-Under the proposed reforms, self-employed people will also benefit from the right to a written contract, and greater protections against blacklisting and late payment.
-Outsourced workers will also be included in pay-gap reporting.
+Under government proposals, they may gain further rights including the right to a written contract, and greater protections against blacklisting and late payment, as well as being included in pay-gap reporting.
+These were not included in the Employment Rights Act, but could be implemented in later reforms.

 It will be up to each employer to decide whether genuinely outsourcing all work is possible, and whether they will be any better off.